 What happens following referral?

-All referrals are triaged by the Consultants in Pain Medicine.
-The medical consultant then reads the referral and the associated notes, makes a decision about what aspect of the service to direct the person towards.
+All referrals are triaged by the Medical Consultants in Pain Medicine.
+The Consultant reads the referral and the associated notes, makes a decision about what aspect of the service to direct the person towards.
 This may mean that a person will be offered a range of treatment or assessments including:

-After attending an appointment with a member of the team, or attending one or both of the sessions mentioned earlier, either may lead on to the option of a therapy assessment, specialist therapy workshops, medical reviews with one of the nurses, which are all tailored to the person’s needs and preferences.
+Any of the above options may lead on to the option of a therapy assessment, specialist therapy workshops, medical reviews with one of the nurses, which are all tailored to the person’s needs and preferences.

 What treatments are available?